gardener/gardener/docs/proposals/27-cloudprofile-bastion-section.md

 We were using different image "families" in some providers like `Debian`, and in others `GardenLinux`.
 We had "custom" logic per provider to determine the [latest image](https://github.com/gardener/gardener-extension-provider-aws/blob/b5458175c7ec95824b752bd6a3183a83894b7a57/pkg/controller/bastion/options.go#L141) and so on.

+The process of looking for the first "supported" version is something we agree with.
+However, without such a place for the machine image, we will depend on the implicit order of the MachineImage array.
 Our plan is to extend the gardener core CloudProfile with a new bastion section that will allow us to create a bastion instance with a specific machine image and machine type that will be referenced in that new section.

 There are some advantages to this approach compared to the current one: